allenkei/allenkei.github.io/README.md

 [Github](https://github.com/allenkei)\
 [Lectures](https://www.youtube.com/c/AllenKei/videos)

 I am a Ph.D. candidate in the Department of Statistics & Data Science at **University of California, Los Angeles (UCLA)**.
 My advisor is [Prof. Oscar Hernan Madrid Padilla](https://hernanmp.github.io).

+I am interested in a better understanding of complex data to tackle real-world problems.
+Specifically, my research aims to develop realistic models and the associated inference and learning algorithms for data such as time series, graphs, and language to allow useful abstraction, generation, and detection.

 Previously, I interned at **Amazon Robotics**.
 I also received a B.S. in Statistics and a B.A. in Economics at UCLA.
 My research interests are

 - Generative Models
 - Representation Learning